-Overview .3
+Overview 3

-Installation .3
+Installation

 Quickstart

+Rebuilding and customizing MyPLC

 A. Configuration variables

+B. Development environment configuration variables

 Bibliography

+- O I J

 Overview

 MyPLC is a complete PlanetLab Central (PLC) portable installation contained within a chroot jail.
 The default installation consists of a web server, an XML-RPC API server, a boot server, and a database server: the core components of PLC.
 The installation is customized through an easy-to-use graphical interface.
 All PLC services are started up and shut down through a single script installed on the host system.
 The usually complex process of installing and administering the PlanetLab backend is reduced by containing PLC services within a virtual filesystem.
 By packaging it in such a manner, MyPLC may also be run on any modern Linux distribution, and could conceivably even run in a PlanetLab slice.